kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ## Service Worker strategies

-Let’s move over to `fetch` event.
-As I mentioned, there are two ways to operate when the request for a resouce knocks on – it’s **online**-first and **offline**-first.
+Let’s move over to `fetch` event which is a cornerstone.
+As I mentioned, there are two ways to operate when the request for a resource knocks on – it’s **online**-first and **offline**-first.
 The _gotcha_ here is that you can choose different _give-it-to-me_ strategies for each type of resource.
 I’d exclude three common Service Worker strategies:

 ### Online-first everything